Top 5 Things to Do in Namche Bazaar

 Similarly, it offers an excellent view of Mt.
 Everest (8,848m), Nuptse (7,861m), Lhotse (8,516m), Ama Dablam (6,812m), and Thamserku (6,623m).

 One of the most popular acclimatization stop-overs for trekkers and hikers is Namche Bazaar.
-Offering the most fabulous places for a day hike, Namche is a tourist hub for most of the visitors.
+Offering the most fabulous places for a day hike, Namche is a tourist hub for most visitors.

-Similarly, the common places for hiking in Namche are Kunde, Khumjung, and Everest View Hotel, etc. Among many wonderful hikes from Namche, Everest View Hotel is one of the best hiking destinations offering a panoramic view of Everest.
+Similarly, the common places for hiking in Namche are Kunde, Khumjung, Everest View Hotel, etc. Among many wonderful hikes from Namche, Everest View Hotel is one of the best-hiking destinations offering a panoramic view of Everest.